 All 15 American men out of US Open after 3rd round

-Smyczek’s departure means nobody from the country that gave tennis Connors, McEnroe, Sampras and Agassi reached the fourth round at any Grand Slam in 2013.
-Last month, for the first time in the 40 years of the ATP rankings, there was a week with no U.S. men in the top 20.
+It’s symbolic of the downturn for elite men’s tennis in the United States.
+No U.S. man reached the fourth round at any of the four Grand Slam tournaments in 2013.
+And last month, for the first time in the 40 years of ATP rankings, there was a week with no U.S. men in the top 20.